Phantom Thread-2017

 Grade: B

-The charming and suave Irish actor gave a new direction to the role last played by Timothy Dalton-an an actor who gave Bond more of a brooding quality.
+The charming and suave Irish actor gave the role a new direction, last played by Timothy Dalton, who gave Bond a more brooding quality.
 The resulting GoldenEye offers mixed results, though the casting is a vast improvement over its predecessor.

 GoldenEye sees other monumental roles recast- that of Judi Dench as M and Samantha Bond as Miss Moneypenny.

-The film has a slick look, and a compelling story, but at times is tough to follow, and overall- despite containing all the elements- something seems missing.
+The film has a slick look and a compelling story, but at times, it is tough to follow, and overall, despite containing all the elements, something seems to be missing.

-Or maybe I just prefer the other Bonds more?
+Or maybe I refer to the other Bonds more?
 Still, the offering is far from a bad watch.

 GoldenEye kicks off with, in hindsight, a major clue to the story as Bond (Brosnan) and fellow 00 agents, Alec Trevelyan (Sean Bean), infiltrate a Soviet facility in northern Russia in 1986, searching for chemical weapons.

-Alec is tragically killed by sinister Soviet General Ourumov and Bond mourns the loss of his friend.
+Sinister Soviet General Ourumov tragically kills Alec, and Bond mourns the loss of his friend.

 In a clever twist, it is revealed that Alec has betrayed British Intelligence and is himself leading the crime syndicate.

-In one of the quietest, and best scenes, Bond and M have an interesting exchange in her office as M (a woman) calls Bond out on his arrogance and chauvinism, and states that it is a new day.
+In one of the quietest and best scenes, Bond and M have an interesting exchange in her office as M (a woman) calls Bond out on his arrogance and chauvinism, saying it is a new day.

-Dench adds a ton of female modernism into the role (about time in 1995) as Bond now reports to a woman.
-The scene is important as it leads the two characters to achieve mutual respect and arguably parlays the franchise into a new, more female-empowering direction.
+Dench adds a ton of modern female sensibility to the role (about time in 1995), as Bond now reports to a woman.
+The scene is important as it leads the two characters to achieve mutual respect and arguably parleys the franchise into a new, more female-empowering direction.

 A great positive to GoldenEye is the setting, which I think does wonders for the film as a whole- the bitter, blustery, Siberian set gives a soothing feeling, especially while watching the film during the ravages of winter, snug with a warm blanket and heaters.